Thursday the crew gathers..............

 Many years ago there was large logging camp south of Larks Lake.
 It was known as Moose Jaw Logging Camp.
 That is how the general area S of Larks Lake was known geographically.
 Moose Jaw rd. is now part of trail 705 N of Stutsmanville rd.
 S.W. of Larks Lake.

 We would like to add more detail to the Moose Jaw history page.
 Need more info on that first ride!
 If anyone has more to add to the history of the Moose Jaw area and/or the annual trail ride please contact me.

 WEBSITE FOR THE BENEFIT OF THE HARBOR SPRINGS SNOWMOBILE CLUB

 - Grooming the Moose Jaw Trail System since 1975 -

 It was a perfect day and 330 people signed the register!
 We just barely received enough snow to ride to the beanpot this year.
 A week before the event there was no snow on our trails.

 Moose Jaw pics

-No registration or trail permit needed for your vintage sled on this event.
+No snowmobile registration or trail permit needed for your vintage sled on this event.

-The ride to the beanpot at Center Township hall is approximately 30 miles.
+The ride to the beanpot at Center Township hall at Larks Lake is approximately 30 miles.

-We ride our most scenic trails on our way to Larks Lake.
+We ride some of our finest trails on our way to Larks Lake.